JonCGroberg/synapse/README.md

 # Synapse
 Machine learning in C#.
 Written from scratch with no dependencies

-> The Matrix math portion of this code has been ported to its on library is being rewritten/revamped at https://github.com/JonCGroberg/linear-algebra
+> The Matrix math portion of this code has been ported to its own library and is being rewritten/revamped at https://github.com/JonCGroberg/linear-algebra

 # Using Synapse
 ```